-On February 23rd, Advice Chaser will be hosting a webinar by financial advisor Mike Capriotti on the topic “Making Your Money Last Through Retirement.”
+On February 23, Advice Chaser hosted a webinar by financial advisor Mike Capriotti on the topic “Making Your Money Last Through Retirement.”
 The frustrating thing about retirement planning is that none of us can be sure how long our retirement will last.
 We all hope to live a long time, but we don’t want to outlive our savings.

 Luckily, it’s possible to plan for a retirement of any length.
 Reducing healthcare costs, withdrawing only a limited percentage per year, and purchasing annuities are a few strategies that can help.

 The first step to a long retirement is making sure you live that long.
 Looking out for your health both increases your odds for living a long time and saves money on healthcare expenses.
 Before retirement even starts, you can take care of your health by keeping mentally and physically active, eating a healthy diet, and kicking bad habits like smoking.

 Not only will these choices increase your lifespan and quality of life, they’ll save you money on healthcare.
 Once you qualify for Medicare, evaluate your coverage every year and make sure you have the right supplemental coverage.
 A policy that includes long-term care is a smart option: 52% of seniors will end up needing it at some point, and you don’t want to pay for it out of pocket.

 Overspending in retirement could be a disaster, leaving you short on funds right when your health is the worst and you need it more.
 But you shouldn’t have to live like a pauper during your golden years, either.
 One rule of thumb says that you should take 4% of your retirement funds out your first year of retirement, and then the same amount, adjusted for inflation, each year thereafter.